bribebybytes/quickbytes/trending_thrusdays/e001/tth_e001_kubevious.md

 - Configuration validations
 - Capacity planning and list goes on.

- Stay till the end of this video, I am going to explain starting from setup and going to end it with where it can help you in you day to day activities, and dont forget to share with your friends and colleage circle.
+ Stay till the end of this video, I am going to explain starting from setup and going to end it with where it can help you in your day to day activities, and dont forget to share this with your friends and colleages.